-The ongoing controversy about too much fluoride in our drinking water has finally resulted in the US department of Health and Human Resources (HHS) lowering the recommended level of fluoride in community drinking water.
-This was announced April 27, 2015 in a news release.
+The ongoing controversy about too much fluoride in our drinking water has finally resulted in the US Department of Health and Human Resources (HHS) lowering the recommended level of fluoride in community drinking water.
+This was announced on April 27, 2015, in a news release.

 “While additional sources of fluoride are more widely used than they were in 1962, the need for community water fluoridation still continues,” said U.S. Deputy Surgeon General Rear Admiral Boris D. Lushniak, M.D., M.P.H.
 “Community water fluoridation continues to reduce tooth decay in children and adults beyond that provided by using only toothpaste and other fluoride-containing products.”

 Since community water fluoridation has led to a dramatic decline in both the amount and severity of tooth decay, it is considered one of the 10 great public health achievements of the 20th century by the CDC (Center for Disease Control).

 For the past 70 years, communities across the United States have found that fluoride in their public water systems significantly improved their residents’ oral health.
 While fluoride naturally occurs naturally in most water systems, levels are often too low to prevent tooth decay.
 Nearly 75 percent of Americans with public water systems receive fluoridated water.

 Importance of fluoride during orthodontic treatment

 The use of fluoride during orthodontic treatment at Garrett & Boyd Orthodontics reduces the chances of white spots or decalcification that can occur around the brackets with fixed appliances.
 Children are not always the best brushers and fluoride is often prescribed during treatment as a preventative measure.

 On the day your braces are placed, we instruct patients how to properly brush and floss their teeth and may prescribe an additional fluoride mouthwash or toothpaste for at-home treatment based on individual patient needs.